10Electra/drone-detection/README.md

 Both detectors perform well in this sequence, though the RGB model’s bounding boxes suggest lower confidence in the drone’s exact position.
 The scene has favourable lighting; in more challenging clips, the RGB network struggled noticeably.

 ## Challenges Faced
 Fine-tuning both detectors took longer than expected.
 The RGB detector was particularly tricky: the first run used a model with insufficient capacity, while the second unfroze too many layers, leading to catastrophic forgetting.
-Early results were acceptable on easy sequences but poor under adverse lighting.
+Early results were acceptable on easy sequences but poor under those with adverse lighting conditions.

 After two overnight training runs, time became a serious issue.
 Attempting this project in parallel with the final weeks of my master’s project was ambitious, but I hope to continue it when possible.